 There is a lot of talk about employee tenure and retention of top talent, and how it has changed over the years.
-What was once looked upon as job-hopping is now widely accepted as just another step up the corporate ladder to better opportunity and more money.
+What was once looked upon as job-hopping is now widely accepted as just another step up the corporate ladder to better opportunities and more money.
 According to the U.S. Bureau of Labor Statistics, from August to September of 2017, the number of people who quit their jobs jumped from 2.5 million to 2.8 million – making it the highest the number has been since April of 2008.
 Knowing what we now know about tenure and the growing acceptance of job-hopping, the impetus now falls on employers to provide enough incentive to convince their top performers to stay.
 But, with the allure of raises and promotions coming from all directions, what can an employer offer his or her employees that will entice them to stick around?
 Let’s look at some options.

 According to a Gallup poll, the most common reason why people quit their jobs is career advancement or promotional opportunities.
 While it may be difficult for a manager to watch a top employee move on, it’s certainly better to see them transition into a new role at the company where they will be successful than watch them leave the company altogether.
 In order for an employee to flourish, he or she must feel challenged and be fully invested in his or her job duties.
 If the employee has remained in the same position for a period of time and no longer feels challenged or engaged, they may start looking to make a move.
-Providing them options to grow within the organization can allow them to flourish in another area of the business.
+Providing them options to grow within the organization can allow them to flourish in other areas of the business.
 While the manager will still need to recruit and train a replacement, the original employee may serve as a resource for training the new hire, as well as eliminating the need for recruiting a candidate to fill their new position.

 This may be the most obvious option.
 The same Gallup poll states that “pay and benefits” are the second most common reason why people leave their jobs.
 No matter what other perks an employer offers – telecommuting, flexible hours, paid time off, a great company culture – none of these things will pay an employee’s mortgage or put food on the table.
 Employers are always looking to cut costs – that’s a given.
 But there comes a point when they must weigh the cost of increasing a top employee’s salary or offering a bonus against the cost of searching for and recruiting a replacement.
 Once a qualified candidate is located, he or she must be interviewed, hired and trained, all on the company’s dime.
 Finally, the employer must take into account the lost revenue for the time the position goes unfilled or is covered by another employee whose work responsibilities may suffer as a result.